 And there's one other piece of great news here: the price isn't ridiculous.
 Granderson's current ADP is a reasonable 19.19, basically a second-round pick in a mixer.
 The Industry Mockers aren't jumping much earlier, where his ADP sits at 18.2.
 This doesn't make Granderson the steal of the century, but let's boil this down to simplest terms: this is a first-round producer at a second-round cost.
 I'll sign off on your Grandy selection; better yet, you pass on him and I'll scoop him up in the middle of the second round.

-Any snippy comments for A.J.
-Burnett on the way out?loony liquidation is close to completion.
+As this PQ goes to press, the loony liquidation is close to completion.
 Burnett is expected to go to Pittsburgh as a straight salary dump, with the Bucs picking up about $13 million of the $33 million remaining on the contract.
 The Yankees will recoup a pair of low-level prospects; basically, they're just looking to clear the deck, move some salary off the books.

 Perhaps Burnett can find a spark in the NL, toiling for a low-profile club in a roomy, pitcher-friendly ballpark.
 Maybe he'll hit the Javier Vazquez lottery.
 Burnett did strike out 173 batters last year (full disclosure: I don't remember any of them), and his xFIP checks in at a reasonable 3.86.
 His strikeout rate surged over eight last season and his ground-ball rate rose to 49 percent.
 Burnett's HR/FB rate of 17 percent is a monumental fluke; it's just about impossible for him to match that ratio of unluckiness for 2012.
 All I'm asking is that you keep an open mind on this one.